gdsfactory/gdsfactory/README.md

 You can:

 - Design (Layout, Simulation, Optimization)
-  - define parametric cells (PCells) functions in python or YAML.
+  - Define parametric cells (PCells) functions in python or YAML.
 Define routes between component ports.
   - Test component settings, ports and geometry to avoid unwanted regressions.
   - Capture design intent in a schematic.
 - Verify (DRC, DFM, LVS)